 Your organization can directly support specific programs or projects by working with Distress Centres to identify which best aligns to your mission or values.
 We also have the ability to build net-new customized programs and projects (that align to our mission and support our community).

-Please connect with Talia via email at email@example.com to discuss current and potential program and project opportunities.
+Please connect with Alex via email at email@example.com to discuss annual support opportunities.

 Statistics don't lie - Customers are more inclined to purchase when there is a charitable component to a product or service.
 Cause-related marketing is an incredible way to strengthen your customers' loyalty while giving back to the Canadians.